vinhngo1907/v-lc-sol-fcc-sol/notes/Readme.md

 ## 3. Other Notes
 ### What I have completed
-1. Functionalities
+**1. Functionalities**
 1. Showing menu: Categories and Food.
 Show Food Detail when clicked.
 2. Fake login/logout, using JWT for authentication.
 3. Individual Cart: Add/Edit/Delete.
 4. Group Cart: Join Cart as Temporary User, Leave Cart, Delete the whole cart.
 5. For simplicity, the cart will be synced every 10 seconds of using real-time technology.
-2. Deployment Process
+**2. Deployment Process**
 1. Front-end:
 2. Back-end:
 3. Database:
 4. CI server:

 # What can be improved
 1. More unit tests for back-end.